-People transitioning from hospital to home are assessed for the type, amount, and appropriate timing of home care and community support services they and their caregivers need.
-When these services are needed, they are arranged before people leave hospital and are in place when they return home.
+For clinicians: People transitioning from hospital to home are assessed for the type, amount, and appropriate timing of home care and community services they and their caregivers need.
+These services are arranged before people leave hospital and are in place when they return home.

-If you need health care, personal support care, or assistance from other community support services once you are back home, a care coordinator should work with you and your hospital care providers to plan and arrange the services before you leave the hospital.
-(These services include things like home visits from a nurse, doctor, or therapist to help with your medical care, help with preparing meals or cleaning, and help with transportation to medical appointments.)
+If you need health care, personal support care, or assistance from other community services once you are back home, a care coordinator should:

+Work with you and your hospital care providers to arrange the services before you leave the hospital.
+(These services include things like home visits from a nurse or doctor to help with your medical care, help with preparing meals or cleaning, and help with transportation to medical appointments.)